Same - Sex Family Law in Ontario

 When the lesbian couple turned to Canada to obtain a divorce, they were shocked to find that this also wasn’t possible.
 That is because, under Canadian law, non-resident couples who marry in Canada must be “ordinarily resident” in the province in which they were wed for one year in order to obtain a divorce.
 Clearly, same-sex couples who come to Canada for the express purpose of getting married, and then return to another jurisdiction, will not meet the one-year residency in Canada.

 Further muddying the water, the federal government opposed the couple’s divorce application on the grounds that same-sex marriage involving non-residents are not legal unless their home country recognizes them as legitimate.

 When asked about the status of same-sex marriage, Prime Minister Stephen Harper responded that “we have no intention of further re-opening or opening this issue.”

 The following day, Justice Minister Rob Nicholson clarified the government’s position: namely, that same-sex marriages performed in Canada are legal and the law will be changed to ensure that divorce is readily available to non-residents who are married in Canada.

 In his statement, Justice Minister Nicholson apologetically stated that “the confusion and pain resulting from this gap is completely unfair to those who are affected…I want to make it clear that, in my government’s view, those marriages should be valid.”

 Feldstein Family Law Group provides divorce services both to residents of Ontario as well as to people who reside in other jurisdictions who were married in the province, including same-sex couples.
-Contact Feldstein Family Law Group today to book a free consultation (some conditions apply).
+Contact Feldstein Family Law Group today to book a free in-office consultation (some conditions apply).